-And if you're interested in trying one I'd recommend the Durable Corporation Industrial Anti-Fatigue Mat.
+And if you're interested in trying one I'd recommend the Rhino Industrial anti-fatigue mat.

 As this has been designed for use in the workplace, so it's built to last and it could just make your shift a hell of a lot easier.

 Now you can probably guess that standing around in things like flip flops or high heels all day is going to give you back pain and foot problems!